Seniors, retirement and debt

 With the oldest of the baby boomers now in their late 60s, it’s hardly surprising that Canada has a higher proportion of seniors than ever before.
 Currently, more than 5 million Canadians are over 65 and that number will continue to increase as more “boomers” reach their senior years.

 Debt levels have been on the rise in Canada since the early 1980s when credit became more easily available.
-Living in a society which accepts and encourages debt as a means to acquiring everything our hearts desire has enabled many people to live their lives in a manner that past generations could never have dreamed of.
+Living in a society that accepts and encourages debt as a means of acquiring everything our heart’s desire has enabled many people to live their lives in a manner that past generations could never have dreamed of.
 The boomers were the first generation to take full advantage of the opportunities that credit provided and, consequently, they are also the generation entering retirement with more debt than any other generation before them.

 Related article: Is record debt levels really a bad thing?

 - 12% of seniors entering retirement still owe money on mortgages

 - 14% of retired seniors owe money on lines of credit

 - 16% of retirees are making payments on car loans

 - 21% of seniors entering retirement have credit card debt

 Related article: Why are retirees carrying more debt?

 It’s no coincidence that, while access to credit has increased over the last 30 years, the savings rate in Canada has decreased.
 Many seniors entering their retirement years with debts just haven’t enough in savings to cover their debt payments and their living expenses.
 They are also incredibly vulnerable to fluctuations in interest rates which might increase their payments.
 This may be the reason why bankruptcy rates among Canadians aged 65 and older are currently higher than for any other age group.